top of page

 Image by Agence Olloweb

 I am a TA Counselling supervisor (PTSTA (C) and am passionate about the TA counselling field.
-I choose a cognitive, creative, systemic approach to my supervision.
+I choose a creative, systemic approach to my supervision.
 My frame of reference is firmly based in wellness rather than pathology.
+I work with individuals and groups.

 In group supervision this model allows everyone to take part in the supervision process either presenting a client, or participating by observing from one of the seven eyes.

-I offer supervision for counsellors who are working towards their written and oral presentation for their Diploma in counselling as well as CTA Counselling.
+I offer supervision for counsellors who are working towards their written and oral presentation for their Counselling Diploma as well as CTA Counselling.

 My Approach